 Risk monitoring and management

 - During September 2019, we held a “Value Chain Supplier Appreciation Day”.
-100 representatives from over 40 of our value chain suppliers attended a full day event to learn about our business and our commitments and requirements relating to sustainability and responsible sourcing.
+100 representatives from over 40 of our value chain suppliers attended a full day event to learn about our business, our commitments, and requirements relating to sustainability and responsible sourcing.

-- We took action to understand how much and how frequent our value chain suppliers receive human rights training.
-Our goal in doing so is to ensure that our programme is delivering resources to our value chain suppliers that help and do not contribute to training fatigue.
-In 2019, we confirmed that all our tier 1 value chain suppliers received training courses at their facilities about modern slavery and forced labour.
-During 2020, we intend to work to determine which tier 2 value chain suppliers require additional training on these topics.
+- We took action to understand how much and how frequently our value chain suppliers receive human rights training.
+Our goal in doing so is to ensure that our programme is delivering resources to our value chain suppliers that help and not contribute to training fatigue.
+In 2019, we confirmed that all our tier 1 value chain suppliers received training courses about modern slavery and forced labour at their facilities.
+During 2020, we intend to work to determine which of our tier 2 value chain suppliers require additional training on these topics.

 - In addition to training our value chain suppliers, we've also made training available to our employees.
-During 2019 we held a workshop in August 2019 that covered the “nut and bolts” of responsible sourcing, and also held an ongoing series of training sessions where we dove deeper into specific topics relating to responsible sourcing.
+We held a workshop in August 2019 that covered the “nuts and bolts” of responsible sourcing, and also held an ongoing series of trainings where we dove deeper into specific topics relating to responsible sourcing.

 Reporting and continuous improvement

 - Beginning with 2019, we annually publish on our website this statement of our efforts in combating modern slavery.

 - As a member of the RBA, we also undertake all activities necessary to maintain our member status.